jetbrains-academy/gateway-to-pandas/Pandas/Data Exploration/Exploring and summarizing data/task.md

 ```

 ### `value_counts()`
-Return the counts of unique rows on the DataFrame.
+Returns the counts of unique rows on the DataFrame.
 If you specify the row,
 it will return the counts of unique values in that row.

 Basic syntax: